derekeder/FusionTable-Map-Template/README.md

 If your map isn't displaying any data, try the following:

 1. Use the [Chrome developer console](https://developers.google.com/chrome-developer-tools/docs/console) or install [Firebug](http://getfirebug.com/) for FireFox.
-This will allow you to debug your javascript.
+This will  do you to debug your javascript.
 1. Load your map in the browser and open the javascript console
    * Chrome developer console on a Mac: Option+Command+J
    * Chrome developer console on a PC: Control+Shift+J